aditya0155/aditya0155/README.md

 🧠 **Fun Fact:** The first computer bug was an actual insect! 🪲

-In 1947, engineers working on the Harvard Mark II found a moth in a relay, causing an error.
-They taped it in their logbook and called it a "bug"—making history!
+Back in 1947, engineers working on the **Harvard Mark II** discovered a moth inside a relay.
+They taped it into their logbook, called it a **"bug"**, and accidentally created one of tech's most famous terms.

 </div>